-“The Lord forbid that I should do this thing to my Lord, the LORD’s anointed, to put my hand against him, seeing his i the LORD’s anointed.”
+“The Lord forbid that I should do this thing to my Lord, the LORD’s anointed, to put my hand against him, seeing he is the LORD’s anointed.”
 I Samuel 24:6

-David recognised that even through he had been anointed Saul was still the LORD’s anointed and he was willing to wait.
+David recognised that even though he had been anointed Saul was still the LORD’s anointed and he was willing to wait.

 God’s timing is perfect and we need to be ready to wait for that perfect time.